snow-kluster/snow-kluster.github.io/content/post/First Blog.md

 # Fresh Start

-I will be writting my Blogs and **CTF** Writeups here.
-Since this is essentially Markdown it will be alot easier to maintain and update.
+I will be writing my Blogs and **CTF** Write ups here.
+Since this is essentially Markdown, it will be a lot easier to maintain and update.